-The vision for King’s Son Productions is to eventually tackle film, something Michael planned on pursuing more aggressively after This Is It.
-Prince has a working relationship with his father’s Estate and hopes to one day collaborate on a posthumous project through his company, though there are no current plans.
+The vision for King’s Son Productions is to eventually tackle film, something that Michael planned on pursuing more aggressively after This Is It.
+Prince has a working relationship with his father’s Estate who asked him to be brought in as a special consultant to work on 'designated projects'.
+Prince, who graduated from LMU with a bachelor’s degree in business administration, hopes to collaborate on a posthumous project through his company, though there are no current plans.